-About our strategy
+About our environmental goals

+Business travel produces our most significant environmental impact.
+Over 80% of our travel emissions are from air travel, making this a high priority for us to manage.
 As an international organisation, reducing our flight emissions to zero is not a realistic option.
 Instead we’ve worked hard to monitor and manage them since 2000, so that we only take essential flights.

 We promote sustainable commuting by providing cycling facilities, loans for rail and bus season tickets and a platform for finding people to car share with.
 Moving our HQ to the Living Planet Centre increased train commuting from 21% to 56%.
 There's no free car parking at any of our sites.